-A limited number of Internships are available to qualified juniors and seniors at approved on and off campus sites, such as congressional and senatorial offices, nonprofit organizations, CAT, Enrollment Management, Institutional Advancement, and WBCR and some faculty offices.
+A limited number of Internships are available to qualified juniors and seniors at approved on and off campus sites, such as congressional and senatorial offices, non-profit organizations, CAT, Enrollment Management, Institutional Advancement, and WBCR and some faculty offices.

-The Federal Work Study Program
+The Federal Work Study Program If eligible, students can apply for on-campus jobs or for off-campus positions with approved organizations.
+Students earn these funds if they attain a position and work.
+When students are approved for Federal Work Study by Financial Aid Services, then they should come to the Center for Career Development to sign up for an introductory workshop and/or to speak with the Coordinator of Student Employment who will explain the job application process.

-provides funds for part-time employment for full-time and part-time students demonstrating financial need.
-In order to be approved for these awards, students must complete the financial aid application process, FAFSA.
-If eligible, students can apply for on-campus jobs or for off-campus positions with approved organizations.
-Students earn these funds as they work.
-When students are approved by Federal Work Study by Financial Aid, then they should come to the Center for Career Development and ask to speak with the Coordinator of Student Employment who will explain the job application process.
 Positions are not guaranteed.

-Students who are not eligible for Federal Work Study funding may apply for campus positions funded through the Bloomfield College Student Employment budget.
-This program was established to assist students who do not demonstrate financial need but who are interested in an on-campus employment experience.
+Students who are not eligible for Federal Work Study funding may apply for on or off campus positions funded through the Bloomfield College Student Employment budget.
+This program was established to assist students who do not demonstrate financial need but who are interested in an employment experience.
+Therefore, all students may utilize the services and resources of the Center for Career Development to find employment through the BEST Program.

-All Students may utilize the services and resources of the Center for Career Development to find employment.
-Our goal is to help students gain work experience.
+The goal is to help students gain work and career related experience.